-The prospectus is valid for a period of 12 months after 3 June 2020 (the "Approval Date"), provided that it is completed by any supplement required pursuant to Article 23 of the Prospectus Regulation.
-If significant new factors, material mistakes or material inaccuracies occur, the Cooperative shall make this publicly available by issuing a supplement to this prospectus.
-Investors are advised to ascertain whether, as from the date of this prospectus, supplements have been made publicly available.
-The obligation to supplement a prospectus in the event of significant new factors, material mistakes or material inaccuracies does not apply when a prospectus is no longer valid.
+The Prospectus is valid for a period of 12 months after 3 June 2021 (the "Approval Date"), provided that it is completed by any supplement required pursuant to Article 23 of the Prospectus Regulation.
+If significant new factors, material mistakes or material inaccuracies relating to the information included in this Prospectus which may affect the assessment of the Shares arise or are noted during the life of this Prospectus, the Cooperative shall publish this new information in a supplement to this Prospectus.
+Investors are advised to ascertain whether, as from the date of this Prospectus, supplements have been made publicly available.
+Supplements are published, if any, on the section of our website dedicated to the Prospectus.
+The obligation to supplement a Prospectus in the event of significant new factors, material mistakes or material inaccuracies does not apply when this Prospectus is no longer valid.

 Prospective investors are expressly informed that an investment in Shares entails certain risks.
-The risks of the Cooperative's operations described in this Prospectus may have a material impact on the Cooperative's future financial performance, on the possible return on Shares, as well as the ability to recover the amount invested in the Shares altogether.
+The realization of the risks of the Cooperative's operations described in this Prospectus may have a material impact on the

+Cooperative's future financial performance, on the possible return on Shares, as well as the ability to recover the amount invested in the Shares altogether.
 Therefore investors should read and carefully review the content of this Prospectus together with the information incorporated by reference and supplements to the Prospectus (if any).

-Neither this Prospectus, nor any other information supplied in connection with the issue of the Shares, should be considered a recommendation by the Cooperative to make an investment decision about the Shares.
-Before making an investment decision, each prospective investor should consult his or her own, financial, legal or tax advisers.
-Neither the delivery of this prospectus nor any sale on the basis thereof shall, under any circumstances, imply that the information contained in this prospectus is correct as of a date subsequent to the Approval Date.
+Neither this Prospectus, nor any other information supplied in connection with the issue of the Shares, should be considered a recommendation by the Cooperative to make an investment in the Shares.
+Before making an investment decision, each prospective investor should consult his or her own financial, legal or tax advisers.

+Neither the delivery of this Prospectus nor any sale on the basis thereof shall, under any circumstances, imply that the information contained in this Prospectus is correct as of a date subsequent to the Approval Date.
 Investors should review, among other things, the most recent financial statements of the Cooperative when deciding whether or not to purchase any shares.

 Unless explicitly stated otherwise, all financial information in this Prospectus is unaudited.
-The forward-looking statements in this prospectus involve known and unknown risks, uncertainties and other factors that could cause the Cooperative's actual future results, performance and achievements to differ materially from those forecasted or suggested herein.
-The definitions as included in section 13 shall fully apply to all sections of this prospectus, unless the context explicitly provides otherwise.
+The forward-looking statements in this Prospectus involve known and unknown risks, uncertainties and other factors that could cause the Cooperative's actual future results, performance and achievements to differ materially from those forecasted or suggested herein.

+The definitions as included in section 13 shall fully apply to all sections of this Prospectus, unless the context explicitly provides otherwise.